- Children Diagnosed With Cancer: Financial and Insurance Issues

 Children can qualify if they meet Social Security’s definition of disability.
 Income criteria are checked by the local Social Security Administration office.
 Disability evaluation specialists at the state Social Security office decide if the child is disabled.
 Not every child with a cancer diagnosis is considered disabled.

 Note that SSI is different from SSDI (Social Security Disability Income), which is only available to those who contributed to Social Security during their working years.

 In many states, Medicaid is given to children getting SSI, but you may need to apply for it separately.
 You can get more information about SSI from the team social worker or from the nearest Social Security Administration office listed in the US Government section of your local phone book.
 See the “To learn more” section for more information.

 Temporary Assistance for Needy Families (TANF)

-Temporary Assistance for Needy Families (TANF) is a grant program that provides monthly cash payments to help pay for food, clothing, housing, utilities, transportation, phone, medical supplies, and other basic needs not paid for by Medicaid.
-TANF also helps states provide training and jobs for the people in their welfare programs.
+Temporary Assistance for Needy Families (TANF) is a grant program that provides monthly cash to help pay for food, clothing, housing, utilities, transportation, phone, medical supplies, and other basic needs not paid for by Medicaid.
+(TANF also helps states provide training and jobs for the people in welfare programs.)
 A social worker can tell you about your state’s plan or see the “To learn more” section for TANF contact information.